Skip to product information

 my relatives, my neighbors

 and a few more.
-All however
+All of them, however.

-(?) what was the point of your
+(?) than what was your worth

 heart and equally, en-

-My respect to the First Lady.
+My respect to Madame Consort

-and thank you notes sent on time
+and thanks on time

 Old friend and (?)